snrnats/doc-centre/docfx_project/pro/api/shipments/creating_quotes.md

 >
 > For more information on creating shipments, see the [Creating Shipments](/pro/api/shipments/creating_shipments.html) page.

-As a minimum, PRO's quote endpoints requires you to send the following information in the request body:
+As a minimum, the **Create Quote** and **Create Quote by Service Group** endpoints require you to send the following information in the request body:

 * `shipment_type` - Specifies whether the shipment will be `on_demand` (i.e. will require an ad-hoc carrier collection to be booked) or `scheduled` (i.e. will be picked up as part of a regularly scheduled carrier collection ).
 * `contents` - The contents of the shipment itself.